jjhbw/silero-vad/js-fork/README.md

 - `--output-dir <path>`: output directory for strip-silence files (default: input dir).

 Outputs an array of `{ file, timestamps }` to stdout as JSON.
 The CLI reuses a single ONNX session and resets state per file.
-The sample rate is defined by the selected model (read from `vad.sampleRate`); it is not configurable in `getSpeechTimestamps`.
+The sample rate is defined by the selected model (read from `vad.sampleRate`).

 ## Benchmark